Scottish Milk and Healthy Snack Scheme

 Registered settings will receive upfront payments based upon the anticipated cost of provision via local authorities, enabling them to provide the specified benefits.

-The Scottish Milk and Healthy Snack Scheme will replace the UK Nursery Milk Scheme (NMS) in Scotland on 1 August 2021.
+The Scottish Milk and Healthy Snack Scheme replaced the UK Nursery Milk Scheme (NMS) in Scotland on 1 August 2021.
 The new Scheme is underpinned by the Milk and Healthy Snack Scheme (Scotland) Regulations 2021 which came into force on 21 March 2021.
-It is expected that payments will be made on or shortly after 1 August 2021.

 Who can apply?